Important information on entry and residence for people fleeing Ukraine

 There are also over 500 medical practices in Berlin that currently offer free medical and psychological help to refugees from Ukraine.
 You can find an overview at kvberlin.de.
 There you can also see which languages the individual practices speak.

-Basically, every person residing in Germany has a family doctor.
-If you have health problems, you can go directly to your family doctor.
-For this, however, you must make an appointment in advance at your family doctor's office.
-An arrangement for an appointment is not necessary if it is an emergency case.
-In this case, you can go directly to your family doctor's office.
+In principle, every person residing in Germany has a family doctor.
+If you have health issues, you can go directly to your family doctor.
+To do so, however, you need to contact them to make an appointment in advance.
+However, making an appointment is not necessary in emergency cases.
+That means you can go directly to your family doctor's office in emergency cases.

 If you do not have a family doctor yet, you should look for one.
-You can search for a family doctor on the Internet.
+You can search for a family doctor online.
 In the search box, type in the name of your city and the word „Hausarzt” ("family doctor").

 If you need to see a specialist, your family doctor will give you a referral slip.
 You can then use this referral letter to make an appointment with the specialist.